TheEnbyWitch/CoDMayaTools/README.md

 Cosmetic Bones cannot have children and there can only be 1 cosmetic parent.

-### For cosmetic models they MUST be converted using ExportX (which is recommended over Export2Bin), to do download ExportX, click here:
+### For cosmetic models they MUST be converted using ExportX (which is recommended over Export2Bin), to download ExportX, click here:

 [ExportX](http://aviacreations.com/wraith/#utilities-view)